22 FAQs about remote working

 16. Can we set subsistence payments off against tax?
 Is there a limit?

-Any payments 'wholly and necessarily' incurred for the business can be set off against the corporate tax bill, and this includes subsistence payments - both accommodation, and the cost of meals while away from home.
-There is no limit, though HM Revenue and Customs might start asking questions if the hotel bills were quite obviously disproportionate to the success of the business and the standing of the individual running them up.
+Any payments 'wholly and necessarily' incurred for the business can be set off against the corporate tax bill.
+This includes subsistence payments - both accommodation, and the cost of meals while away from home.
+There is no limit, though HM Revenue & Customs (HMRC) might start asking questions if the hotel bills were quite obviously disproportionate to the success of the business and the standing of the individual running them up.

 17. Are there health and safety limits on how far our sales people can drive in a day, or over how long a period?

-There are no restrictions on car drivers' hours, as there are on the hours of lorry and bus drivers (where maximum working hours in a week are now limited to 60, and average hours to 48, over a four month period).
-However, employers have a duty to ensure the safety and welfare of their employees, and also a responsibility to ensure that others are not put at risk by their work activities - one third of road accidents in the UK recently are believed to have involved people working.
+There are no restrictions on car drivers' hours, as there are on the hours of lorry and bus drivers (where maximum working hours in a week are now limited to 60, and average hours to 48, over a four-month period).
+However, employers have a duty to ensure the safety and welfare of their employees, and a responsibility to ensure others are not put at risk by their work activities (the RAC reports that up to 1 in 3 road crashes involves a vehicle being driven for work).

-So employers are under a duty to ensure, for instance, that work vehicles are properly maintained, and that their drivers are not put under unacceptable pressure by unrealistic schedules.
-They are potentially vulnerable if, for instance, they contact their drivers by mobile phone (with the drivers themselves now vulnerable to an increased fine of £60, plus three penalty points, if they respond on a hand-held model; the same penalties apply if they use a hands-free version but fail to maintain 'proper control' of the vehicle).
-Drivers harassed to the point of careless or inconsiderate driving are now subject to fines of up to £5,000, and imprisonment of up to five years if they cause death by such driving.
+So employers are under a duty to ensure, for instance, that work vehicles are properly maintained, and their drivers are not put under unacceptable pressure by unrealistic schedules.
+They are potentially vulnerable if, for instance, they contact their drivers by mobile phone (with the drivers themselves now vulnerable to a potential fine of £1000 - £2,500 in the case of a lorry or bus driver - and six penalty points, if they use a hand-held device; the same penalties apply if they use a hands-free version but fail to maintain 'proper control' of the vehicle).
+A driving ban could also follow.

 The Department for Transport now suggests that the management of any organisation in which there are five or more employees driving on business should develop a policy on driving for work, as part of a move to integrate the management of this activity into the management of health and safety more generally.
 Such a policy would incorporate requirements for: